Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 1. Create a Data View Form with selected Fields from a Table or Query using the built-in Access Form Wizard.

 2. Create a ComboBox, on the Header of the Form, using any of the Fields, like [Last Name] having unique values from the Record Source Table/Query.
-The ComboBox values will be used as the Record Key to retrieve the selected record randomly from the Collection Object and display the data in the unbound TextBoxes in the Detail Section of the Form.
+The ComboBox values will be used as the Record Key to retrieve the selected record randomly from the Collection Object and displays it in the unbound TextBoxes.

 4. Create a Command Button in the Footer of the Form with the Name cmdClose and the Caption Close.